 You should consider advanced care directives as living documents.
 They should be updated and adjusted over time as your situation and health changes.
 Your wishes may very well change as you age.
 What you do or do not want at thirty will likely be different than at seventy.
 We think it’s a good idea to review them on a regular basis, perhaps anytime you review your estate or financial plans.

 State laws vary but your advance care directives must follow current requirements.
 An attorney can assist you with this.
-(Please book a call if you would like help finding one.)
 But don’t expect a lawyer to explain the different medical treatments you are deciding about.
 They probably will not know enough to help you make an informed decision.

 Each state also has their own generic forms available online [link].
 If you spend a lot of time in another state, snow-birding or visiting family, have paperwork in place for each location.